 Deconstructing Nonsense Asthma Claims About Food: Gluten Edition

-Having studied health-related things in school, I have a long of strong opinions on this topic.
+Having studied health-related things in school, I have a long list of strong opinions on this topic.
 Shocker, right?
 Diet is one of those things, and here’s why: I don’t believe that any specific diet or supplement is going to cure or even treat my asthma.
-With the exception of people with legitimate food allergies who need to avoid certain foods (which may or may not cause asthma symptoms), those actual Celiac disease who need to avoid gluten to halt symptoms caused by the autoimmune response to gluten, people with other food intolerances (lactose, for instance), or in the cases of vitamin or mineral deficiencies, I do not believe that an array of supplements or dietary changes will improve my asthma.
+With the exception of people with legitimate food allergies who need to avoid certain foods (which may or may not cause asthma symptoms), those who have actual Celiac disease who need to avoid gluten to halt symptoms caused by the autoimmune response to gluten, people with other food intolerances (lactose, for instance), or in the cases of vitamin or mineral deficiencies, I do not believe that an array of supplements or dietary changes will improve my asthma.

 So of course, one of my old YouTube videos about asthma got this comment which was promptly deleted—but not before I copied it here ;).